 Lennie Rae is a senior environmental manager with 25 years of experience specializing in regulatory permitting and CEQA/NEPA projects for public and private clients.
 Lennie Rae has managed the environmental compliance process for diverse and complex infrastructure projects on behalf of the California and Washington State Departments of Transportation, West Coast ports and cities, and the US Army Corps of Engineers.
 Her expertise includes compliance with the federal Endangered Species Act, National Historic Preservation Act, and the California Coastal Act, and Clean Water Act Section 404 and Section 401 permits.
 Lennie Rae also has experience in mitigation design and construction; coordinating design-build construction timelines with permitting schedules; negotiating programmatic permits for timeliness and predictability; and preparing permit compliance documentation.

 Rebecca has 15 years of professional experience in strategic communications, project management, and program design and evaluation to advance women, minorities, and vulnerable communities.
+Since 2016, she has helped raise over $28 million for various international organizations and private enterprises.
 She has also focused on research, analysis, monitoring, and reporting for climate change, sustainable energy, and environmental mitigation projects.
 Rebecca has a master’s degree in International Policy Studies, focused on sustainable development and conflict resolution, from the Middlebury Institute of International Studies, located in Monterey, CA. She speaks English and Arabic and has lived, worked, and/or traveled in 14 different countries.